SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 * **binnie**
   Takes the original lanelet as aligned to the old reference and using the `baker`'s reference bridge works out whether reads can stay where they are, or whether they fall in genomic regions covered by a bridge.
-For each of the 870 lanelets, the result is the population of four bins:
+For each of the 870 lanelets, the result is the population of three bins:
     * **Unbridged reads**
       Reads whose location in `hs37d5` is the same as in `GRCh37` and do not require re-mapping.
-      Unbridged reads are sub-binned by whether or not their ordering might have been changed.
     * **Bridged reads**
       Reads that do fall on a bridge and are mapped across from `GRCh37` to `hs37d5`.
     * **Unmapped reads that are now mapped**